Tanzania Cities and Towns

 Mwanza City Activities

-You can enjoy long bush walks and picturesque hikes, motorbike riding, boat cruises, lake fishing, and even visit famous kopjes or outcrops that are perched precariously on top of one another.
+You can enjoy long bush walks and picturesque hikes, motorbike riding, boat cruises, lake fishing, and even visit famous kopjes or outcrops perched precariously on top of one another.
 Visit scenic islands, such as Ukerewe and Lukuba Islands, and expand your awareness by visiting cultural activities about Tanzania’s largest Bantu empire….”Basukuma.”
 Mwanza is a pleasant and exceptionally lively town and has a lovely waterfront that commands excellent views of the lake.
 The rocky city is also endowed with unique fish called Sangara (Nile perch), “the mother fish of Basukuma,” in Lake Victoria (other fish such as Tilapia can also be found).
-Mwanza City has other unique tourist attractions such as Igogo caves and underground tunnels (German Boma) that were used as an escape route when Germans ruled Basukuma.
+Mwanza City has other unique tourist attractions, such as Igogo caves and underground tunnels (German Boma) that were used as an escape route when Germans ruled Basukuma.

 Mwanza City Tour Summary

-Thereafter, drive back to Mwanza City Center and begin a Lake Victoria adventure by boarding a speed boat.
+After that, drive back to Mwanza City Center and begin a Lake Victoria adventure by boarding a speed boat.
 Sightseeing and bird watching are done en route to the Saa Nane Island, stopping at various rock outcrops where flocks of cormorants, egrets, ibises, and the occasional monitor lizard are known to sunbathe.

 Include